How to Trim Spare Ribs: Step By Step Guide for St. Louis Style

 Nobody likes wasting meat that they paid for, so don’t throw your scraps away!
 There are plenty of ways to utilize the meat you’ve trimmed off your spareribs.

-You can save the flap meat for making sausage and burgers, but the most important part to save is the breastbone section.
+You can save the flap meat for making sausage and burgers, but the most essential part to save is the breastbone section.

 Recipes for St. Louis Cut ribs